SpringRoll/SpringRoll/src/README.md

 ```

 ## Custom State Management
 The Application's `StateManager` instance can also be used for custom purposes.
-For instance, scene management can
-be managed in a declarative way:
+For instance, developers can declaratively control scene management:

 ```javascript
 var myApp = new Application();